acacode/serializy/README.md

 - **`field(originalPropertyName: string, originalType?: string, usageType?: string)`**

-  This type of the field declaration allows you to declare simple properties which are mostly primitive values.
+  This type of the field declaration allows you to describe simple properties which are mostly primitive values.
   Arguments:
       - **`originalPropertyName: string`** - name of the property in original structure.
 Original property with this name will be assigned to usage property.
       - **`originalType?: string`** - type of the original property.